 We need to maintain the visitor’s vigilant eye of observation so details that fall on either side of our rushed daily paths don’t go unnoticed ~

-I had to do some ‘travelling’ this week, having a business appointment in Brisbane on Monday, and then a Wednesday down the coast in Surfers Paradise ~
+I had to do some ‘travelling’ this week, having a business appointment in Brisbane on Monday, and a down the coast (in Surfers Paradise) meeting on Wednesday ~

 I took the ferry to the mainland, and a train into Brisbane Central where I walked down Creek Street passing Koala House, which had a huge sculpture of a Koala atop it that to be honest, I’d never noticed before! 😉